Health insurance in Vermont

 Utilizing federal funds to expand Medicaid eligibility to 138 percent of the poverty line has played a role in Obamacare’s success in Vermont.
 But the state has worked to implement accurate eligibility redetermination processes since 2016, to ensure that people are enrolled in the correct coverage.

 As a result, total Medicaid/CHIP enrollment in Vermont was 7 percent lower in late 2019 than it had been in late 2013 (as opposed to an average increase of 26 percent nationwide).
-But there has been a nationwide increase in Medicaid enrollment as a result of the job losses caused by the coronavirus pandemic, and by May 2020, Medicaid/CHIP enrollment in Vermont was only 1 percent lower than it had been in 2013.
+But there has been a nationwide increase in Medicaid enrollment as a result of the job losses caused by the coronavirus pandemic, and by September 2020, Medicaid/CHIP enrollment in Vermont was 3 percent higher than it had been in 2013.

 Read more about Medicaid expansion in Vermont.